-I’ve been helping would be entrepreneurs for nearly two years now and one thing I’ve discovered is that you can’t really push someone to take the entrepreneurial plunge.
+I’ve been helping would be entrepreneurs for nearly eight years now and one thing I’ve discovered is that you can’t really push someone to take the entrepreneurial plunge.

 One, they can’t come up with a good business idea and two, they aren’t confident that they can succeed.

 Get My Free Mini Course On How To Start A Successful Ecommerce Store